Allison Wideman Homes

 Highlight Key Areas: Kitchens and Bathrooms

 Kitchens are traditionally a big selling point, so make sure yours sparkles.
 Put away all pots and pans, and make sure your sink and stove are as shiny as possible.
 If your oven could use a cleaning, take care of it ASAP.
-Clean the interior of your dishwasher, making sure to remove any stains, especially on the door.
+Clean the interior of your dishwasher, making sure to remove any stains, especially around the door.
 Make sure the countertops are clean enough to eat on and free of clutter.
 Clean out your kitchen cabinets, packing away unnecessary items.

 Bathrooms are also important and, like kitchens, often areas where cleaning can be the most difficult.
 All tile, grout, glass, and linoleum should be clean and free of soap scum, mildew, and stains.
 Fixtures should be free of water marks and polished.
 Set out freshly folded, unused towels.
 If there is a window in your bathroom, open it to allow a fresh breeze to flow through.
 A small potted plant or herb like rosemary can do wonders to freshen your bathroom and make it more inviting.